TrekkieCoder/iperf-ssl/README.md

   iperf -v               (for version information) iperf -tls=v1.2        (for running in TLS mode)

-Examples for testing ssl/tls :
+Examples for testing iperf with ssl/tls :

 ### In server mode:
 ```